mrksbrg/adas-pro-sivic/README.md

 Follow the steps int the sections below to reproduce our study on using NSGA-II with ESI Pro-SiVIC for test case generation.

 #### Prerequisities
-- MATLAB installed.
-We used version X.
+- MATLAB installed with the Computer Vision Toolbox.
+We used version R2019a.
 - ESI Pro-SiVIC with a license that enables level 2 sensors.
 We used version 2018.
 - Configure ESI Pro-SiVIC to use TCP for DDS communication with Domain ID 15.